 Your career will start by completing the Initial Officer Training Course at the RAF College Cranwell in Lincolnshire.
 You will complete a challenging 24-week course designed to develop your strength, fitness, leadership and academic skills through a number of indoor and outdoor exercises across the UK.

-Specialist training is held at the Defence College of Airspace Control, which is split between RAF Shawbury in Shropshire and RAF Boulmer in Northumberland.
-Upon completion of your Foundation Module, you will be assigned to a specialist module in one of the core specialisations: Terminal Air Traffic Control or Weapons Control.
+Specialist training is delivered at the Defence College of Airspace Control which is split between RAF Shawbury in Shropshire and RAF Boulmer in Northumberland.
+This training starts with a Foundation Module and is completed alongside the Air Operations (Systems) officers and Non-Commissioned Controller (NCC) students.
+Following successful completion you will be assigned to a specialist module in one of the core specialisations: Terminal (Airfield) ATC or Weapons Control.
+You will be able to return at a later date to complete a short conversion course to allow you to undertake roles in any of the other core areas including Area Radar control.

-Following successful completion of your specialist training, your first tour will last approximately 24-36 months and will be at one of the RAF’s airfields around the UK or in Cyprus, at one of our two Control and Reporting Centres or at the Air Traffic Control Centre.
-You will then strengthen your specialist training and develop post-graduate skills, which will make you ‘Combat Ready’ and become available to deploy on military operations anywhere in the world.
+Following successful completion of your specialist training, your first tour will last approximately 24-36 months and will be at one of the RAF’s airfields around the UK or in Cyprus, at one of our two Control and Reporting Centres (CRCs) or at the Air Traffic Control Centre.
+You will then consolidate your specialist training and develop post-graduate skills allowing you to achieve ‘Combat Ready’ status and become available to deploy on military operations anywhere in the world.

 YOUR CAREER PROSPECTS

-You will join the RAF on an initial commission of 12 years and may be selected to continue your service on a pension earning commission of 20 years' service or to age 40, whichever is the later.
-Promotion to the rank of Flight Lieutenant is on a time served/satisfactory service basis after 3½ years from completing Initial Officer Training.
+You will join the RAF on an initial commission of 12 years and may be selected to continue your service on a pension earning commission of 20 years service or to age 40, whichever is the later.
+Promotion to the rank of Flight Lieutenant is on a time served/satisfactory service basis after 3½ years from completing IOT.
 Further promotion to Squadron Leader and above is by competitive selection.

 Subsequent tours of duty may see you being employed in a wide variety of areas, including:

-- One of the other areas of the Control Specialisation.
+- One of the other areas of the Air Operation (Control) officer specialisation.

 You may also be selected for advancement to higher management roles, responsible for leading large teams of fellow officers and airmen.
 Throughout your career, you should expect operational deployments (generally of up to but not limited to 6 months duration) to a range of locations worldwide, together with ad-hoc shorter detachments to such locations as Cyprus, Lithuania, Gibraltar, Canada, Spain, the United Arab Emirates, Malaysia and the US.
 The RAF also has a variety of exchange opportunities which include instructing the US Marine Corps in Arizona; the US Air Force Space Command in Colorado and the Royal Norwegian Air Force.

-As an Air Operations Control Officer, you will obtain numerous transferable skills including advanced leadership, change and project management and the opportunity for further academic development.
-Opportunities for closer alignment to the civilian air traffic control licences are being continually assessed.
+As an Air Operations (Control) Officer, you will obtain numerous transferable skills including advanced leadership (CMI accredited), change and project management and the opportunity for further academic development.

 TRAINING AND CAREER